Petra Martić: 2013–2016: Struggling with injuries

 The next four years of her career were plagued by injuries and poor form.
-In 2013, Martić made it to the third round of a WTA tournament only twice, at Katowice and Wimbledon.
+In 2013, Martić made it to the third round of a WTA tournament only twice (at Katowice and Wimbledon).
 She also won the 2013 Nottingham Trophy (def.
-Karolina Plíšková in the final), but dropped out of the top 100 by the end of the year.
+Karolina Plíšková in the final), but fel from the top 100 by the end of the year.
 In 2014, she scored only one WTA Tour main-draw victory, against Sorana Cîrstea in Guangzhou in September.
 In 2015, Martić mostly played at ITF and WTA 125 tournaments, with moderate success.
-The only notable result was qualifying for the Australian Open (lost to Sharapova).
-She finished 2015 season in October, not scoring a single victory at a WTA event main draw and only two top-100 victories during the year.
-She was ranked No. 148 at the end of the year.
+The only notable result was qualifying for the Australian Open (losing to Sharapova).
+She finished 2015 season in October, not scoring a single victory at a WTA Tour main draw and only two top-100 victories during the year.
+She was ranked no. 148 at the end of the year.

-In February 2016, she made it to the semifinals of a WTA event for the first time in four years at Rio de Janeiro in February (def. top seed Teliana Pereira, lost to Francesca Schiavone), and did not play from February to May.
+In February 2016, she made it to the semifinals of a WTA event for the first time in four years at Rio de Janeiro in February, defeating Teliana Pereira and then losing to Francesca Schiavone), and she did not play from February to May.
 The last match she played was at Wimbledon in June, where she lost to Ursula Radwańska in the first round of qualifying.
 In September, she dropped out of the top 200.